Do I need a court ordered DNA test?

 of the biggest decisions you may ever face.

 DNA Testing and Fatherhood

-In Australia, approximately 25% of men who have undertaken a DNA test find out they are not the biological father of a child1.
-Regardless of circumstances, DNA testing can provide peace of mind for both the father and the child who both have the right to know if they are biologically related.
+In Australia, approximately 25% of men who have undertaken a DNA test find out they are not the biological father of a child 1.
+Regardless of circumstances, DNA testing can provide peace of mind for both the Father and the child who both have the right to know if they are biologically related.
 Where there is uncertainty as to who the biological father of a child is the Family Law Act 1975 provides guidance.

-- The child is born to a woman while she is married or while she is cohabitating with a man, or within 44 weeks after separation; or
+- the child is born to a woman while she is married or while she is cohabitating with a man, or within 44 weeks after separation; or

-- A person has been named as a parent on the child’s birth certificate; or
+- a person has been named as a parent on the child’s birth certificate; or

-- A legal document has been signed to acknowledge that they are the father of a child.
+- a legal document has been signed to acknowledge that they are the Father of a child.